Associative array: Implementation

-For dictionaries with very small numbers of mappings, it may make sense to implement the dictionary using an association list, a linked list of mappings.
-With this implementation, the time to perform the basic dictionary operations is linear in the total number of mappings; however, it is easy to implement and the constant factors in its running time are small.
+For dictionaries with very few mappings, it may make sense to implement the dictionary using an association list, which is a linked list of mappings.
+With this implementation, the time to perform the basic dictionary operations is linear in the total number of mappings.
+However, it is easy to implement and the constant factors in its running time are small.

-Another very simple implementation technique, usable when the keys are restricted to a narrow range, is direct addressing into an array: the value for a given key k is stored at the array cell A[k], or if there is no mapping for k then the cell stores a special sentinel value that indicates the absence of a mapping.
-As well as being simple, this technique is fast: each dictionary operation takes constant time.
+Another very simple implementation technique, usable when the keys are restricted to a narrow range, is direct addressing into an array: the value for a given key k is stored at the array cell A[k], or if there is no mapping for k then the cell stores a special sentinel value that indicates the lack of a mapping.
+This technique is simple and fast, with each dictionary operation taking constant time.
 However, the space requirement for this structure is the size of the entire keyspace, making it impractical unless the keyspace is small.

-The two major approaches to implementing dictionaries are a hash table or a search tree.
+The two major approaches for implementing dictionaries are a hash table or a search tree.

 Hash table implementations

-The most frequently used general-purpose implementation of an associative array is with a hash table: an array combined with a hash function that separates each key into a separate "bucket" of the array.
+The most common general-purpose implementation of an associative array is a hash table: an array combined with a hash function that separates each key into a separate "bucket" of the array.
 The basic idea behind a hash table is that accessing an element of an array via its index is a simple, constant-time operation.
 Therefore, the average overhead of an operation for a hash table is only the computation of the key's hash, combined with accessing the corresponding bucket within the array.
-As such, hash tables usually perform in O(1) time, and outperform alternatives in most situations.
+As such, hash tables usually perform in O(1) time, and usually outperform alternative implementations.

-Hash tables need to be able to handle collisions: when the hash function maps two different keys to the same bucket of the array.
+Hash tables must be able to handle collisions: the mapping by the hash function of two different keys to the same bucket of the array.
 The two most widespread approaches to this problem are separate chaining and open addressing.
-In separate chaining, the array does not store the value itself but stores a pointer to another container, usually an association list, that stores all of the values matching the hash.
-On the other hand, in open addressing, if a hash collision is found, then the table seeks an empty spot in an array to store the value in a deterministic manner, usually by looking at the next immediate position in the array.
+In separate chaining, the array does not store the value itself but stores a pointer to another container, usually an association list, that stores all the values matching the hash.
+By contrast, in open addressing, if a hash collision is found, the table seeks an empty spot in an array to store the value in a deterministic manner, usually by looking at the next immediate position in the array.

 Open addressing has a lower cache miss ratio than separate chaining when the table is mostly empty.
 However, as the table becomes filled with more elements, open addressing's performance degrades exponentially.
 Additionally, separate chaining uses less memory in most cases, unless the entries are very small (less than four times the size of a pointer).